arunpshankar/react-from-scratch/README.md

 # 🤖 Building ReAct Agents from Scratch: A Hands-On Guide

-This repository provides a comprehensive collection of examples demonstrating the effective implementation of the ReAct (Reasoning and Acting) pattern in Large Language Model (LLM) prompting.
-It includes various implementations and optimizations of agents leveraging the ReAct pattern, with a focus on the Gemini model.
+This repository provides a comprehensive guide and implementation for creating ReAct (Reasoning and Acting) agents from scratch using Python and leveraging Google's Gemini as the Large Language Model (LLM) of choice.

 ## 📚 Contents

-- Multiple examples of ReAct pattern implementations
+- Step-by-step implementation of the ReAct pattern
-- Variations of ReAct-based agents
+- Multiple examples showcasing ReAct agents in action
 - Optimizations specific to the Gemini model
+- Tools integration (Google Search and Wikipedia)

 ## 🚀 Getting Started